Deem: the query & reasoning engine

 Related

-- Deem tutorial — build up a query from a first
+- Deem tutorial — build up from a first

-from … selectto joins, aggregates, a recursiverel, and the dynamic API, all from real tests. - Deem reference — the complete macro grammar, pipeline clause semantics,
+from … selectthrough joins, aggregates, recursion, graph sources, and mappings to the dynamic API, all from real tests. - Deem reference — the complete item grammar, pipeline clause semantics, graph/mapping rules,

-rel/stratification rules, EL summary, and dynamic API type-by-type. - Trama: templating Writ data — Deem’s sibling in WQL, sharing the EL expression language and the Writ-schema IR.
+rel/stratification rules, EL summary, and dynamic API type-by-type. - Trama: the transformation engine — Deem’s sibling engine, sharing the EL expression language and the schema’d IR.